 - Failure to notify may result in the student’s name being removed from the aftercare program.
 Notification of removal will occur by written correspondence.

-Students unable to stay with their groups due to injury or illness are held at the clinic or sign-out location.
+Students unable to stay with their groups due to injury or illness will be held at the afterschool office or sign-out location.
 This program follows school day guidelines in dealing with emergencies.
 If necessary, minor first aid is administered by qualified staff and parents/guardians are notified at sign-out.
-For serious illness or injury, the after-school office contacts parents/guardians immediately and immediate pick-up is necessary.
+For serious illness or injury, the afterschool office contacts parents/guardians immediately and immediate pick-up is necessary.
 In order to avoid injury, students are expected to follow the school day dress code and to wear close-toed shoes at all times for safety.